 Ideally, you install the shared library using your Linux distribution’s package manager.
 Either directly from the terminal or with its graphical user interface counterpart:

-• Debian / Ubuntu / Raspberry PI: apt or synaptic (GUI).
+- Debian / Ubuntu / Raspberry PI:

 Keep in mind though that each shared library comes in two different packages:

-2. The shared library combined wit the the development related files.
+file. - The shared library combined wit the the development related files.

-Take the previously mentioned libsqlite shared library as an example.
+shared library as an example.
 This is how Ubuntu named the two different packages:

-The first package libsqlite3-0 contains just the shared library (the .so file).
-The second package libsqlite3-dev contains the development related files.
-On Debian / Ubuntu, the package name of the shared library’s development version typically ends with -dev.
-On Fedora / openSUSE it tends to be -devel instead.
+contains the development related files.
+On Debian / Ubuntu, the package name of the shared library’s development version typically ends with -dev

-When your users run your application, the .so file of the library it depends on, gets loaded automatically.
-This assumes the presence of the .so file on the users Linux system.
-For this, they just need to install the first package.
+file of the library it depends on, gets loaded automatically.
+This assumes the presence of the .so

 You as the developer need to install the second package.
 The one with the development related files.
 This additionally installs the header-file of the shared library’s API.
-Your application’s source code includes this header-file using an #include-statement.
-The GCC compiler throws a compile error, if it can’t find the header-file.
+Your application’s source code includes this header-file using an #include

 Build and install manually from the library’s source code